 Wondering if Sentosa Island fun pass at Singapore is worth it?
 Weather you are headed to Singapore for honeymoon or just a casual family holiday; its always good to plan in advance.
 Get a detailed review of activities and attractions in Sentosa and plan your day.

-We visited Singapore in Sep 2016 and had taken a 2 day fun pass.
+We took Sentosa fun pass when we visited Singapore.
 I had done my research and thought I was well prepared for the day.
 However, I still felt lost when I arrived Sentosa island.
 Hope this blog will help some people to plan their visit to Sentosa and Universal Studio.

 Here are the questions I have tried answering:

 - Where to buy the fun pass?

 - How to get the day pass redeemed?

 - Are there any special events in Sentosa/ Universal Studio?

 - Is outside food/ drink allowed in Sentosa/ USS?

 - What are the various attractions in Sentosa (along with restrictions/ videos/ descriptions)?

 - How does one travel inside Sentosa?